csbenson001/forms-flow-ai-mobile/README.md

 ### Running the application

-    For installing dependencies run command: $ flutter pub get
+**For installing dependencies run command**

+   `flutter pub get`

-    For creating the generated files run: $ flutter pub run build_runner build
+**For creating the generated files run command**

+   `flutter pub run build_runner build`

-    If you have a conflict in generated files run command : $ flutter pub run build_runner build --delete-conflicting-outputs
+**Fix conflict in generated files run command**

+   `flutter pub run build_runner build --delete-conflicting-outputs`

-    For running the app run command : $ flutter run
+**For running the app run command**

+   `flutter run`

 ### Logo Change

-     For Android:
+   **For Android**

-     update mipmap folders launcher images in android with your custom -> app -> src -> main -> res -> mipmap
+   update mipmap folders launcher images in android with your custom logo -> app -> src -> main -> res -> mipmap

-     For iOS:
+   **For iOS**

    update Asset Appicon with your custom logo

 ### Offline Access

-Formsflowai mobile app supports complete offline access.
+* Formsflowai mobile app supports complete offline access.

-Only tasks assigned to the loggedin user will be stored and rendered when there is no internet connectivity.
+* Only tasks assigned to the loggedin user will be stored and rendered when there is no internet connectivity.

-Users can submit the forms or update the tasks due-date, follow-up date offline.
+* Users can submit the forms or update the tasks due-date, follow-up date offline.

-To enable offline access please update the following in your keycloak realm
+* To enable offline access please update the following in your keycloak realm

 Variable name | Meaning | Possible values | Expected value |
    --- | --- | --- | ---